 Research is at the core of NPI’s work.
 We analyze problems using the logic of progressive values to find and advance ideas that will improve lives.
-Below are summaries of NPI’s major poll findings from 2017 with links to the Cascadia Advocate post accompanying the release of each survey question.
+Below are summaries of NPI’s major poll findings from 2018 and 2017 with links to the Cascadia Advocate post accompanying the release of each survey question.

 De-Escalate Washington’s I-940

 Finding: 69% of likely 2018 Washington voters favor an initiative to require law enforcement to receive violence de-escalation and mental-health training in addition to changing the legal standard for use of deadly force, with only 28% opposed.
 Read more.

 Finding: 59% of likely 2018 voters surveyed agree that Washington State should reduce emissions of air pollutants like carbon dioxide and methane by levying a pollution tax and using the revenue raised to invest in electric transportation infrastructure and renewable energy sources like solar, wind, and geothermal.
 Read more.

 Corporate tax accountability

 Finding: Nearly four out of five Washingtonians want legislators to toughen our tax code to hold corporations financially responsible when they fail to deliver on their job creation promises or they move jobs out of our state.
 Read more.

 Finding: Given the opportunity to cast a vote in a special state House race or state Senate contest this year — ordinarily just a local election year — most Washingtonians surveyed say they would support the Democratic Party’s candidates.
 Read more.

 Medicare For All